Home Drinking Water Filters & Purifiers

 UNDERCOUNTER FILTER - This fastens to the wall under your kitchen sink.
 It's a reverse osmosis type of filter with its own faucet on top of the sink, next to the regular tap.
 It takes out microbes, bad tastes and odors, and nearly all heavy metals and chemicals found in well water.
 The two most highly rated brands were iSpring and Watts.
 Check the price of replacement filters before you buy.

 You will have noticed that the types shown above are water filters, not purifiers.
 Unfortunately, that appears to be what Amazon sells.
-If you enter "water purifier" in the search box, the results still show filters.
-You will have to do a Google search for what you want, if you are interested in UV or distillation purifiers.
+If you enter "water purifier" in the Amazon search box, the results still show filters, so if you are interested in UV or distillation purifiers, you will have to do a Google search.

 Buying a Water Filter or Purifier